Flqmmable/SSH-Honeypot/README.md

 ## But then a problem!
 GCNAT :(

-When setting up SSH port forwarding on my ISP's proprietary router, I noticed that I no outside SSH traffic was being redirected to pfSense in order for it to reach the honeypot.
+When setting up SSH port forwarding on my ISP's proprietary router, I noticed that no outside SSH traffic was being redirected to pfSense in order for it to reach the honeypot.
 After doing some research, I found out about GCNAT (grade-carrier network address translation), and how most ISPs use it nowadays in order to cut the cost of providing publc IPs to their clients - it allows multiple clients to share the same public IP address.

-With GCNAT, an ISP groups together a set amount of their clients so that the WAN side of the client's home router is actually connected to an internal network which is shared by the rest of the clients in the same 'group'.
-At the 'far side' of this network, the ISP's router conducts NAT (PAT rather I assume) to give the client's in the group the same public IP address while still keeping track of which traffic needs to go to which client.
-With this in mind, it then becomes an impossibility that you can get SSH (or any type of) traffic to be sent to your home router because how is the ISP's router supposed to know which client send it to.
+With GCNAT, an ISP groups together a set amount of their clients so that the WAN side of their client's home router is actually connected to an internal network which is shared by the rest of the clients in the same 'group'.
+At the 'far side' of this network, the ISP's router conducts NAT (PAT rather I assume) to give the clients in the same group the same public IP address while still keeping track of which traffic needs to go to which client.
+With this in mind, it then becomes an impossibility that you can get SSH (or any type of) traffic to be sent to your home router because how is the ISP's router supposed to know which client to send it to.
 Of course, if your ISP is kind enough, they could set up a port forwarding rule on their router to send particular traffic to your home router; but what if two or more clients want SSH to be sent to their router?
 See, it just wouldn't work out!

 If you don't want to read what I wrote, in summary, GCNAT is port forwarding's worst nightmare 😂 and if you want to get rid of it, you'll have to pay your ISP to opt out of it and get a reserved public IP address - or 'business address' as they call it.